-What is the minor blues scale?
+What is the blues scale?

-The minor blues scale is a six note scale that has emerged from Blues music.
+The minor blues scale piano is a six note scale that has emerged from Blues music.
 It has a powerful, soulful, and often melancholic timbre.
 It is used across many styles of music including traditional twelve-bar Blues, Boogie-Woogie, Soul, RnB, Jazz, and Funk to name a few.
 This scale is a variation on the minor pentatonic scale with an added flat fifth scale degree.

-Minor pentatonic scale
+Minor pentatonic scales explained

-The Minor Pentatonic scale is a five note scale.
+The minor pentatonic scale is a five note scale.
 It is a common piano scale that is found in many music cultures across the world.
-If you randomly ask someone on the street to sing a five note scale, chances are they will sing the Minor Pentatonic scale.
+If you randomly ask someone on the street to sing a five note scale, chances are they will sing the minor pentatonic scale.

 Seriously, try it!
 It is somehow ingrained in the human subconscious, especially the first minor third interval.

-The Minor Pentatonic scale follows the scale degree formula 1 – ♭3 – 4 – 5 – ♭7.
-To play the Minor Pentatonic scale from C on the piano, follow the diagram below.
-The finger numbers for the Minor Pentatonic scale are notated beneath the notes.
+The minor pentatonic scale follows the scale degree formula 1 – ♭3 – 4 – 5 – ♭7.
+To play the minor pentatonic scale from C on the piano, follow the diagram below.
+The finger numbers for the minor pentatonic scale are notated beneath the notes.

-To transform the Minor Pentatonic scale into the minor blues Scale, all you need to do is add in the flat fifth scale degree to the minor pentatonic scale.
+To transform the minor pentatonic scale into the minor blues scale, all you need to do is add in the flat fifth scale degree to the minor pentatonic scale.
 In the key of C minor pentatonic, that means you will add the note G♭.
 Check out the diagram below to see this new scale notated.

 The formula for this new minor blues scale is 1 – ♭3 – 4 – ♭5 – ♮5 – ♭7.